Exhibition & Curators’ talk: Home on the Move. An exhibition of inter-art translation

 During the workshop, we will analyse the photography employed by Kate McMillan in her artistic translation of Deryn Rees-Jones’ poem.
 We will use film stills from her work and discuss the use of intersemiotic translation in the Talking Transformations project.
 Conference participants are asked to bring photographs to the workshop which they associate with ‘home’.
 Together we will then engage creatively with ideas of ‘home’ in a context of artistic translation as well as ideas of presence and absence of ‘home’ in their photographs.
 We will focus on visual translations and on the potential of photography to work as a universal language across linguistic borders.
 By employing creative writing techniques, participants working in groups are going to translate their photograph into a poem titled ‘A Photographic Record of Home’.

-You can click on the link below to read some of the poems created during the workshop ‘Home on the Move’.
+Click the link below to read some of the poems created during the workshop:

 Talk: Translation as movement – migration and notions of ‘home’

 Ricarda Vidal and Manuela Perteghella